 What is the Benefit of GPR?

 GPR is an important supplemental method of remotely sensing certain underground facilities and structures.
+Under some conditions, it may be used to detect underground utilities made of non-conductive materials which electromagnetic pipe and cable locators cannot detect.

 Is GPR Right for My Project?